 Purchasing and Installing your New Flooring for your Home

 Now that you have a clearer ideal of the best flooring for your home it’s time to get in touch with your local flooring experts.
 Here at Peter Newman Flooring we are on hand to offer you additional advice and support around the best flooring for your home, whether it be for a single room within your home or the whole property.

 We can offer a full flooring service from design, supply, installation and after-sales care to insure your get the best new flooring for your home with no stress and hassle.

-We have two flooring showrooms within Dorset in Poole and Ferndown with knowledgeable, friendly and experience flooring experts at both locations to assist you with your flooring needs.
-Alternatively, give our team a call on either 01202 672222 for Poole or 01202 874141 for Ferndown to speak to a flooring expert now.
+We have a flooring showroom in Poole in Dorset with knowledgeable, friendly and experienced flooring experts to assist you with your flooring needs.
+Alternatively, give our team a call on 01202 672222 to speak to a flooring expert now.